 Pros: Availability of overtime gives you the chance to earn extra money.

 Cons: If your normal contract is part-time, then extra hours will be paid at the same base rate (i.e. not at time and a half).

 The variety of job roles in an international retail company like Walmart is comparable to those of any other large company.
-However, a small family run corner store will only have limited opportunities.
+However, if you work in a small family run corner store your career options will be limited.
 This article focuses on customer-facing retail roles in store rather than on head office, behind-the-scenes work.